Dr Jennifer Acton

 Senior Admissions Tutor, Lecturer

-My interests include clinical research and public health.
+My interests include clinical research and population health.
 Specific areas involve measures of visual function in visual system disorders.
 In particular, I am interested in the investigation of age-related macular degeneration (AMD), in terms of monitoring the progression of visual loss, using functional and imaging techniques.
 Recent studies have evaluated the use of microperimetry with a focus on clinical interpretation with respect to normative data.
 Current work includes the assessment of the relationship between vision-related quality of life outcomes with clinical measures such as microperimetry, in AMD and an evaluation of the role of microperimetry in nystagmus.
-I am also interested in public health research in individuals with low vision.
+I am also interested in population health research relating to vision impairment and emergency eye care.
 Recent projects have examined the outcomes of vision rehabiliation.

 My teaching duties include the role of module leader for the "Ocular Pharmacology" module for the second year undergraduate students.
 I am responsible for organising the course, designing the structure of the course and writing and delivering the lectures and practical sessions.
 I also supervise in the second year undergraduate "Investigative Techniques Clinics".